Gulf airlines defend female cabin crew policies

 “You can’t see that deep level of sexism anywhere now except at these airlines in the Gulf,” Mocho said.

 International Women’s Day has been observed for just over 100 years.
-According to the United Nations, it is a day when women are recognized for their achievements without regard to nationality, ethnicity, language, economics or politics.

-Reporting by Victoria Bryan and Tim Hepher; Additional reporting by Maria Sheahan; Editing by Alison Williams and Sonya Hepinstall
+According to the United Nations, it is a day when women are recognised for their achievements without regard to nationality, ethnicity, language, economics or politics.
+(Reporting by Victoria Bryan and Tim Hepher; Additional reporting by Maria Sheahan; Editing by Alison Williams)